mpalash/aliakbarmehta/pages/cv.md

   is a Transmedia artist, curator, and researcher.
 Through a research-based practice, he creates immersive cyber archives that map narratives of history, memory, and identity constructs through a multifocal lens of violence, conflict, and trauma.
-He is a founding member of **[Museum of Impossible Forms](https://museumofimpossibleforms.org/)** and was its co-Artistic Director (w/ Marianne Savallampi)from 2018-2020.
+He is a founding member of the **[Museum of Impossible Forms](https://museumofimpossibleforms.org/)** and was its co-Artistic Director (w/ Marianne Savallampi)from 2018-2020.
 He is currently a board member of **[Kiila ry](http://kiila.eu/)** and **[Frame Contemporary Art